cclinus/com.plugin.autoflox/README.md

--Overview: An Eclipse plugin for AutoFlox
+- Overview: An Eclipse plugin for AutoFlox

   AutoFlox is orginally developed by Frolin Ocariza, Karthik Pattabiraman and Ali Mesbah in 2011 as a Crawljax plugin.
 It is designed to localize JavaScript faults.